 Status indication of the zone shall be displayed by the illumination of the “ON” button illumination circuit.

-Steady green shall indicate all breakers in the zone are on
+Steady green shall indicate all relays in the zone are on

-Slow flashing (1 Hz) shall indicate breakers have been directed to change state
+Slow flashing (1 Hz) shall indicate relays have been directed to change state

-Fast flashing (4 Hz) shall indicate a fault or tripped circuit breaker within the zone

-Asymmetrical flashing, once per 4 seconds, indicates a mechanically bypassed circuit breaker in the controlled zone.

 Thirty-eight (38) 3-wire input/output terminals for connection to external low voltage control devices may be provided.
 Each may be configured as:

 Normally Open (NO) 2-wire maintained input